flawwan/CTF-Writeups/inCTF2018/secure-file-uploader.md

 and the file must end with a .png.

-## Phase: Exploit - Python sandbox escape
+## Python sandbox escape
-From the reconnisance phase we notice the challenge is a Python sandbox escape.
+From the reconnaissance phase we notice the challenge is a Python sandbox escape.
 Usually the flag is hidden on the server in a .txt file, so our goal is to read a file.

 ```python
 ().__class__.__base__.__subclasses__()[40]("flag.txt").read()
 ```

-Here is the line we want to execute, but from the reco phase we know that `__class__` and `__subclasses__` is blacklisted.
+Here is the line we want to execute, but from the reconnaissance phase we know that `__class__` and `__subclasses__` is blacklisted.
 To circumvent this we need to figure out another way to run `__class__` and `__subclasses__`  without actually typing it.

 ```python